bplaut/caution-when-ood-llm/README.md

+Before attempting to run this code, make sure you have text generation with Hugging Face set up: https://huggingface.co/docs/transformers/llm_tutorial

+# Generating text and running Q&A tests
 There are two main Python files:
 1. generate_text.py, which uses the Hugging Face interface to generate text with an LLM.
 This file can be called directly by command-line, but for our experiments it is only called by take_qa_test.py.
 2. take_qa_test.py, which runs a multiple choice Q&A test using a Hugging Face dataset and generate_text.py.